eduardozamudio/retail_challenge/README_eduardo.md

 I have used jupyter notebooks with python kernels for this challenge.
 I think this is a very powerful tool to describe this kind of processes.

 ### Environment

+You can access to a running environment of jupyter notebooks through **http://zamuvps.ddns.net:8888** (password: mejuri)

 You can install package required to run this notebooks with:
 `pip install -r requirements.txt`